-Forrest McDonald’s biography most likely will prove indispensable.
-What Alexander Hamilton thought, and how he came to think it, is nowhere else so plain as here…
+Forrest McDonald’s biography of Alexander Hamilton most likely will prove indispensable.
+What Hamilton thought, and how he came to think it, is nowhere else so plain as here.

 Alexander Hamilton: A Biography by Forrest McDonald (464 pages, W.W.
 Norton & Co., 1982)